Curtain Antennas

 What is a Curtain Antenna?

 Properly constructed curtain arrays or curtain antennas are a form of broadside radiators.
-They received their name because they very much resemble a "curtain" of wires.
-The curtain is formed by the requirement broadside radiators are in line in a plane at right angles to direction of maximum radiation.
-The curtain can be a very high gain antenna for a given volume of space and uses a minimum number of elements to obtain optimal gain.
-Other antenna may be less complicated to build, but a properly designed curtain has the highest gain for a given volume of space of any large array.
-Rhombics are no match for curtains, and neither are Yagis unless perhaps the curtain is a curtain of made of Yagis!
+Their name derives from the similarity to a wire "curtain", or a wide flat sheet hanging vertically.
+The curtain's flat wide form occurs because broadside radiators generally use elements aligned in a flat plane at right angles to maximum radiation.
+Properly designed curtains require a minimum number of elements to obtain optimum gain for a given physical area.
+Other antennas may be less complicated to build, but a properly designed curtain has the highest gain for a given volume of space of any large array.
+Rhombics are no match for curtains, and neither are Yagis, unless perhaps the curtain is a curtain of made of small Yagis!

 A few advantages of properly designed curtain arrays are: